 Minced Beef Recipes

-Minced beef is economical and can be used in many different ways, from Chilli con carne, and Spaghetti Bolognese to Meat loaf and curry.
+Minced beef is economical and this Savoury mince recipe is just one of many different ways, from Chilli con carne, and Spaghetti Bolognese to Meat loaf and curry.
 Beef mince is a relatively low cost meat but it can still be good to get it to stretch further by adding other ingredients so you still get the flavour but use less per person.

 Perfect comfort food for cold, wet days – beef mince is easy to prepare and can be eaten immediately or saved for later